Soundcloud tracks: originals, remixes, and lyrical cover remixes

 Welcome to FL Studio training!
 Tutoring lessons for people of all ages and music genres.
 You can buy the how to FL Studio Cookbook, engage in face to face lessons with Shaun Friedman, or have a live tutor webcast from anywhere in the world (as long as you have an internet connection) via Go To Meeting.

-10% off coupon/promo discount code if you need to purchase FL Studio.
+10% off coupon/promo discount code if you need to purchase FL Studio – You must be a NEW Customer to Image-Line/FL Studio with a minimum 89.00 purchase.
+No existing customers permitted.

 FL Studio training coaches you on how to create passionate and inspiring music no matter your age or music genre.
 There are many different DAWs (Digital Audio Workstations) available today, and instructor Shaun Friedman helps you gain a better understanding of this while showing you the tips, tricks, and production techniques which helped him sell hundreds of instrumental compositions to artists and films across the globe.
 FL Studio is a full fledged music program that installs on your computer, and you are able to create a high quality song in one consolidated program.
 You can create drum patterns from scratch including kicks, hi hats, snares, and percussion, add midi instruments, virtual instruments, synthesized sounds, sequence and arrange your song, mix your parts on separate mixer tracks with effects and EQ, record Vocals using Microphones and add external Audio Sources like Keyboards and Guitars.
 You can also sample and Remix, time stretch, and add Acapellas to instrumental tracks.
 When finished, you can export your project to an Mp3 or WAVE file, burn a C.D. to play it in your car, or add it to your iTunes or Digital music library.
 In lamens terms, you are able to quickly come up with a High Quality Production using one single software computer program.
 This can be anything from Electronic music to Hip Hop to Rock to Singer-Songwriters and every genre under the sun.
 Shaun is here help you navigate that and has a tremendous passion for creating and teaching.
 If you live in Cleveland and are a beginner on FL Studio or simply want to expand on your current skills, Shaun is happy to help.
 He offers private, face to face tutor sessions at your residence, his residence, a community center or library, or Worldwide via Go To Meeting streaming Screencast.
 He can help you reach new production levels and provides expertise, experience, and encouragement.